anuj-seth/anuj-seth.github.io/_drafts/railways-data-model.md

                           FROM train_stations
                           GROUP BY train_no);
 ```
-And now our queries are simple.
+Our queries are simpler now.
 ```
 select * from train_stations where departure_time = '00:00:00';